bclnet/progy/Theory/Psudo Code/Readme.md

-# Psudo Code
+# Pseudo Code

-Psudo code is a standard-less language never processed by a computers.
+Pseudo code is a standard-less language never processed by a computers.

 The whole language is completly madeup by anyone on the fly, and more of a pattern for composing your thoughts.